IJA-5/Archival-Resilience--Keeping-Time/README.md

 </details>

 <details>
-  <summary>Vakverenigingen and the distribution of the work week</summary>
+  <summary>2.3 Vakverenigingen and the distribution of the work week</summary>

 - 30 urige workweek (Now being implemented in some areas of the world) VS 48 hour workweek